Villawood flood map & planning overlays

 Does Villawood have a train station?

 Yes - Villawood has 2 train stations: Leightonfield Station, Villawood Station.
-The suburb is served by 154 bus stops.
+It is also served by 156 bus stops.

 Do I need a planning report for a Villawood property?